iluvjava/Maths/AMATH 584/Stability and Conditioning.md

 Then an upper bound can be identified with some properties of Matrix Vecor Norm, [[Norm]], which will results in the following expression here:

 > $$\kappa = \sup_{||x|| = 1}\frac{||A||\;||x||}{||Ax||}$$
-Relative Conditoning Number of a matrix
+Relative Conditioning Number of a matrix

 Now the condition number will tells us the upper bound for Relative Condition of a matrix, and the upper bound will be tight.

 #### Proof:

-Here we will quickly work through the poof for the conditioning of a matrix in linear algbebra, and in this case, we might need to understand something about the [[Norm]] of a matrix, which is used here.
+Here we will quickly work through the poof for the conditioning of a matrix in linear algebra and in this case, we might need to understand something about the [[Norm]] of a matrix, which is used here.

 $$\underset{\delta x}{\sup}\left(
 \frac{